oscarqjh/NTU_SC1015_Project/README.md

 For this project, we will be using it to predict the outcome of a game (win/lose) based on "x kills obtained before y minutes".
 For the model based on "x kills obtained before 5 minutes" we are able to obtain a model with **~64%** accuracy.

+We also modelled it on tower takedown and tried predicting the outcome of a game based on "x tower takedowns before y minutes".
+Despite being able to achieve a much better accuracy of **~71%**, we observed a weird phenomenon where getting 1-3 tower takedowns before y minutes actually lowers the probability of the team to win.
+The probability of winning only becomes more than 50% after getting 4 tower takedowns or more before y minutes.

 #### 3.2 Single/Multi-Variated Decision Tree
 A decision tree is a non-parametric supervised learning algorithm utilised for classification and regression tasks.
 Multi Variated Decision Tree models are a type of classification model that is based on multiple variables[2].
 In this project, we used both single and multi-variated decision tree on different analysis.

 For this project we used single-variated decision tree on 'final gold difference' as variable to predict a match's outcome.
 Despite obtaining an accuracy of **~95%** we deemed it to be not a good model due to some flaws that it possess.
 This model requires complete information up until the end of a match to be able to predict a match's outcome.
 This makes it not practical since such a model will be useless in a real life setting.
 However, a possible improvement we can make is to use only gold difference up until x minute for classification.
 Though, there will also be shortcoming for this approach due to its nature that gold difference can vary wildly from every single minute.
 Hence, we will try to seek for better models for prediction of a game's outcome.

+Following this, we also used multi-variated decision tree on *first tower timing, first inhib timing, first dragon timing, first kill timing and first baron timing*.
+We were able to obtain an accuracy of **~92%** however there are many flaws in this model which we will provide more details on in the Jupyternb itself.

 #### 3.3 Random Forest
 Random Forest is a commonly used machine learning algorithm which combines the output of multiple decision trees to reach a single result[3].

+For this project, we first used normal classification trees with depth of 5 on *first tower timing, first inhib timing, first dragon timing, first kill timing and first baron timing*.
+And combined them using the random forest model of 400 trees and was able to obtain a pretty high classification accuracy of **~93%**.
+Yet, there are still some flaws in this model since it also runs the risk of overfitting, and the inability to predict the match's outcome if there are presence of missing values.

 #### 3.4 Recurrent Neural Network
 RNN is a class of artificial neural networks which uses sequential data.
 A characteristic feature of RNNs is that they are about to take a hidden output from the previous iteration as inputs for the next iteration[4].

 For this project, we used sequential data of "difference between events that occurred at every minute from 0 to x minutes" for different variables which we identified to be important such as Baron kills, Dragon kills, Tower takedowns, Gold difference and Champion kills to predict the outcome of the game.
 With PyTorch's RNN model[5] we are able to obtain an accuracy of **~84%**, the best so far within our project.
+Overall, this is the model we are most satisfied with.

 ---
 ### Section 4: Conclusion